Gabbyton/VISTO/README.md

 One can refer to the `requirements.txt` file to install prerequisite packages.
 The package is still currently being bundled.

+## Build

+This repo is already configured to building the package.
+Please make sure to do the following prior to running the build:
+1. Copy-paste `assets` and `app.py` into the `visto` folder.
+1. Install relevant `setup-tools` packages.

 ## Operation

 You can clone the repository and run the following in the terminal inside the repo folder: